dakshsawhneyy/kodekalesh-2025/README.md

 ## Overview
 Kraftor is a serverless AI-powered content automation platform designed for fast, structured generation of text and images across multiple domains: social media, education, blogs, marketing, and public outreach.

+## The problem
+Content creation today is scattered and slow.
+Whether it’s a teacher preparing notes, a student studying DBMS, or a marketing team planning a campaign, everyone ends up using multiple tools and doing a lot of manual rewriting.
+Even with AI tools available, the output is usually generic.
+- If I ask for DBMS notes as a student, I don’t get subtopics, MCQs, flashcards, definitions, or a proper roadmap.
+If someone wants a poster, they don’t get a clean, ready-to-use visual.
+If a creator wants a caption for Instagram, the output still doesn’t match the tone of the platform.
+- Overall, people spend more time fixing what the AI gives rather than using it directly.

 ## Key Features
 - Multi-domain content generation with structured JSON outputs.
 - Platform-specific rewriting for Instagram, Twitter, LinkedIn, and YouTube.